shaungonsalves/senior-code-challenge/README.md

 the fully filled out ReportingStructure for the specified employeeId.
 The values should be computed on the fly and will not be persisted.

+### Comments on Task 1
+I have slightly modified the Model of Employee slightly to better optimize for Task 2.
+I have separated the employeeId from the remaining attributes so that Task 2 requires only the employeeId attribute and not other attributes.

+I have added a test case to test numberOfReports works correctly.
+I have avoided comments in the code following the existing convention.

 ### Task 2
 Create a new type, Compensation.
 A Compensation has the following fields: employee, salary, and effectiveDate.
 Create two new Compensation REST endpoints.
 One to create and one to read by employeeId.
 These should persist and query the